 4) Provides credibility

 A company’s overall business strategy and the use of effective PR allow startups to nurture and guide their audience and the general public’s perception of their business and brand.
-If potential and existing clients see positive information about a company, the business will gain credibility.
-In a social media-driven landscape, startups that use PR can establish themselves as thought-leaders and experts in their industry.
-A thought-leader is someone who is perceived by a large number of followers as the go-to expert of any information that pertains to their industry.
+If potential and existing clients see positive news about a company, the business will gain credibility.
+In a social media-driven landscape, startups that use PR can establish themselves as thought leaders and experts in their industry.
+A thought leader is someone who is perceived by a large number of followers as the go-to expert for any information that pertains to their industry.
 Once people trust you as a source of information, it’s only a matter of time before they start purchasing your products.

 5) Helps increase market share and profitability

-Having a strategic plan does not just help generate sales; it also allows startups to gain valuable insights on market trends, consumer segments, and product and service offerings that might affect their success.
-Turning all sales and marketing efforts into the best possible outcomes can help startups increase profitability and market share.
+Having a strategic plan does not just help generate sales; it also allows startups to gain valuable insights into market trends, consumer segments, and product and service offerings that might affect their success.
+This turns all sales and marketing efforts into the best possible outcomes that can help startups increase profitability and market share.